 “The idea behind it is to represent a new payment system and digital money that is powered by its users.”

 Why is Bitcoin important?In order to settle transactions with Bitcoin, the users don’t need central servers.
 In other words, all transactions are based on a peer-to-peer (P2P) system that takes around 10 minutes to be processed.
 These transactions are recorded on ‘blockchains’ and secured by ‘miners’ and ‘nodes’around the world (these terms will be described later in the text).
+Additionally, monitoring the bitcoin price AUD allows users to gauge the value of their transactions in their local currency.

 If you thought Bitcoins can be mined and created indefinitely, this is not the case.
 In fact, the protocol has a strict limitation of 21 million bitcoins that can be created, estimates say that this number will be reached in the year 2140.
 This turns Bitcoin into a deflationary currency and gives it a big advantage- no government institution or central bank can make more Bitcoins when they need extra money, thus influencing inflation rates.
 Besides these advantages, Bitcoin represents an innovation in the economic school of thought and represents a true technology experiment.